amshrbo/gradually-building-gans/gans/readme.md

 ## Notes on the different implemenation of GAN
+> Note That I've used the mentioned pytorch example, and built the models gradually over it

 ### Linear GAN
 > Building a simple linear gan using only fully connected layers we get